empty0845/DetectXiaoZhuan-Backend/README.md

 # **DetectXiaoZhuan-Backend**

+This project is a modification based on the “Famous City Guangzhou - AI Exploration and Object Recognition” project, originally developed by the “Object Recognition Exploration” development team.
+While leveraging the foundation of the original project, this project (DetectXiaoZhuan) adapts the codebase to achieve a different functionality, specifically for the detection of XiaoZhuan (small seal script) characters.

 This repository contains the backend code for the **DetectXiaoZhuan** project, which is designed to detect XiaoZhuan (small seal script) characters using YOLOv5.
 The backend includes model handling and database interaction logic.

 ## Alternative Version Branch